thisislink/csharpmastery/README.md

 <ins>Technical decisions</ins>

-App makes use of a separate abstract Clothing class, shirt subclasses that inherit the Clothing class, a clothing color method that is overridden within the subclasses that wish to set different colors than the parent class they inherit from.
+App makes use of a separate Clothing class, shirt subclasses that inherit the Clothing class, a clothing color method that is overridden within the subclasses that wish to set different colors than the parent class they inherit from.

 The class for the short sleeve polo did not have the color method implemented, in order to show how polymorphism is working on the other shirt subclasses.